Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Application: Periodontal Disease EHR Data

+In this section, we illustrate the potential of our proposed ADECME algorithm via application to a longitudinal periodontal disease EHR dataset derived from the HealthPartners Institute of Minnesota, between 2007-2014.
+During a subject's clinic visit, the clinical attachment level (CAL) and pocket depth (PD) are two important biomarkers (measured in millimeters, mm) assessed by dental hygienists using a periodontal probe at pre-specified tooth-sites to monitor periodontal disease progression \citep{bandyopadhyay2010linear}.
+Because subjects undergo repeated examinations/clinic visits over time, the response at each visit is treated as a bivariate vector comprising the subject-level mean pocket depth (PD) and mean clinical attachment level (CAL), each averaged across all tooth sites in the mouth.
+In addition, a variety of covariates, such as gender, race, standardized age (subtracting the mean and dividing by the standard deviation), diabetes status, smoking status, brushing and flossing habits, and insurance status were collected from the EHR.

-The clinical attachment level (CAL) and pocket depth (PD) are two biomarkers assessed by hygienists to monitor periodontal progression \citep{bandyopadhyay2010linear}.
-This section presents a dataset from the HealthPartners Institute of Minnesota, which exhibits several features that make the REGMVST model suitable.
-First, CAL and PD measurements (in millimeters) are taken at random tooth sites by healthcare professionals, with subjects potentially undergoing multiple measurements over time.
-This results in a varying number of measurements ($n_i$) per subject, reflected in the non-uniform row dimension of $\mathbf{Y}_i$, while the temporal effect between measurements corresponds to the DEC structure in $\boldsymbol{\Sigma}_i$ (top left panel of Figure \ref{fig:real_data_all_figures}).
-Second, CAL and PD show a strong correlation (Pearson coefficient = 0.55, top right panel of Figure \ref{fig:real_data_all_figures}), which is accounted for by the row covariance matrix $\boldsymbol{\Psi}$.
-Finally, both biomarkers exhibit heavy tails, with most observations centered near 2 millimeters, a notable concentration of measurements close to 0 millimeters, and outliers observed near 6 to 8 millimeters (bottom panels of Figure \ref{fig:real_data_all_figures}).
-This distribution makes our MVST-distributed error model particularly suitable, as the skewness parameters $\mathcal{A}$ capture the inherent asymmetry while the degrees of freedom $\nu$ effectively model the heavy tails.
+The data exhibits various features, which makes the the REGMVST model particularly amenable.
+First, the number and spacing of the CAL and PD measurements from each subject across time appears highly irregular (varying number of measurements $n_i$ per subject), as reflected in the non-uniform row dimension of $\mathbf{Y}_i$ -- our matrix-variate response (see, Figure \ref{fig:real_data_all_figures}, top-left panel), while the temporal effect between measurements corresponds to the DEC structure in $\boldsymbol{\Sigma}_i$.
+Second, CAL and PD show a strong correlation (Pearson's coefficient = 0.55, Figure \ref{fig:real_data_all_figures}, top-right panel), which is accounted for by the row covariance matrix $\boldsymbol{\Psi}$.
+Finally, both biomarkers exhibit heavy tails, with most observations centered around 2 mm, a notable concentration around 0 mm, with outliers observed near 6-8 mm (Figure \ref{fig:real_data_all_figures}, bottom-left panel).
+As shown in the 2D kernel-density contour plot of PD and CAL (Figure \ref{fig:real_data_all_figures}, bottom-right panel), the joint distribution exhibits both asymmetry and heavy tails.
+These features naturally motivate an MVST error model, where the skewness parameters $\mathcal{A}$ characterize the asymmetry, while the degrees-of-freedom parameter $\nu$ effectively captures the heavy-tailed behavior.